SadSpongeBob/KIT-Tutorial/README.md

 TODO: I'll try to add

-## Cloning via `SSH`

-TODO: I'll try to add

 ## Downloading as `ZIP`

 This is simply downloading the project without using Git at all.
-As mentioned above you will have to manually download the project after each change in the repo.
+As mentioned [above](#downside-of-zip) you will have to manually download the project after each change in the repo.

 1. Click inside of GitHub, on the **green** `<> code` button
 2. Click at the bottom on `Download ZIP`